ExpectationBackpropagation/EBP_Matlab_Code/README.md

 * Some prelimenary results on mnist are availble here: http://arxiv.org/abs/1503.03562v3

-* The Code contains:
-1. Real-EPB and Binary-EBP, in the folder "Learning_Algorithms".
+* The Code contains: (1) Real-EPB and Binary-EBP, in the folder "Learning_Algorithms".
 These two functions are the implementation of algorithms 2 and 1 in the paper's appendix.
 See documentation inside function for input-outputs.
-2. 8 binary text classification data sets that (as used in the paper), in the folder "Datasets/Classification"
+(2) 8 binary text classification data sets that (as used in the paper), in the folder "Datasets/Classification"

-* Install:
-1. Download and extract zip from github
-2. Run RunMe.m file
-3. Choose algorithm (1) Binary-EBP / (2) Real-EPB
-4. Choose data set according to the given list
+* To Install: (1) Download and extract zip from github (2) Run RunMe.m file (3) Choose algorithm Binary-EBP or Real-EPB (4) Choose data set according to the given list